Chapter 14. Modernized Texts

 </person>

 Minor characters often function as a group.
 Common examples are lords, servants, soldiers, and officers.
-Rather than have a discrete <person> element and xml:id for each of these minor characters, you may wish to group them into one <person> element with multiple <reg> elements.
+Rather than have a discrete <person> element and @xml:id value for each of these minor characters, you may wish to group them into one <person> element with multiple <reg> elements.

 In the following example, the play contains multiple unnamed servants.
 The editor wishes to have one entry on the character list for Servants.
 Sometimes one servant speaks, so we have a <reg> element for Servant.
-Sometimes two or more servants speak together, so we havea a <reg> element for Servants.
-This encoding allows the editor to use either Servants or Servant in the speech prefix without cluttering up the character list with multiple unnamed servants.
+Sometimes two or more servants speak together, so we have a <reg> element for Servants.
+This encoding allows the editor to use either Servant or Servants in the speech prefix without cluttering up the character list with multiple unnamed servants, as in this example:

 <person xml:id="emd2H4_M_Servants">